ananda89/Intel-Edge-AI-1/computer_pointer_controller/starter/README.md

 ## Results
 Ofcourse, using different hardwares would have provided us more insights like the best hardware for this application.
 But still a few important things can be inferred from above plots:
 - `INT8` has the worst model load times across all the models used, this might be because CPUs are not optimized to use with this precision
-- `face_detection` model is the biggest bottleneck when it comes to load the model and preprocess the input for the inference.
-It will effect the overall model performance but for inference only, it will not change much.
+- `face_detection` model is the biggest bottleneck when it comes to loading the model and preprocessing the input for the inference.
+It will effect the overall model performance but for standalone inference, it will not change much.
 So, optimization techniques like reducing model size might help.
 Although from the plot for model load times above, we see that reducing precision from FP32 to FP16 didn't change model load time at all.
 This means quantization won't be of much use here but we can try techniques like model compression, and weight sharing
 - Inference times and frames per second stayed more or less the same across all the precisions.
 These metrics are the areas which can be further explored using different hardwares like we saw in project-2 of this nanodegree

 ## Stand Out Suggestions